How to Cold Call: The Complete Guide for Sales Reps

 | "No budget" | Shift from cost to ROI and value creation |

 The key is the LAER framework: Listen, Acknowledge, Explore, Respond.
-Never skip the Explore step — that's where you understand the real objection behind the surface-level response.
+Never skip Explore.
+That's where you find the real objection sitting behind the surface-level one.

 For a deep dive on every objection type, see our complete guide on handling sales objections.